yukonta/EasyStyle/README.md

 The style-transfering Telegram-bot.

 This program implements the telegram-bot which transfers style online from the style-image to the content-image and gives out the styled image.
+The program sugests to transfer one of four available styles (quickly) or transfer own style (it takes about 10 minutes).

+For the first variant you have to prepare one image - content (on which the chosen available style will be transfered).

-You have to prepare two images - the content-image and the style-image in order to send them to the telegram-bot during user-dialog.
+For the first variant you have to prepare two images - the content-image and the style-image.

+These images you can send the telegram-bot during user-dialog.

 Before running the program the set of libraries from requirements.txt must be insalled. if you use Anaconda: from Anaconda Prompt input the command (under your shell):